 Religion and Language of locals in Hunza valley

 Most of the residents of the Hunza valley are Ismaili Shia Muslims.
 Many of these Ismaili Shia people are honest skinned and retrace their ancestors to Central Asian nations such as Tajikistan to the north.

-The Lower Hunza Valley is home mainly to the Shinkai human beings who talk Shina while the Central Hunza Valley is broadly speaking inhabited by the Burushaski speakers.
-In the Upper Valley (referred to as the Gojal Valley) are the speakers of the Wakhi and Burusho languages.
+The Lower Hunza Valley is home mainly to the Shinkai human beings who talk Shina, while the Central Hunza Valley is broadly speaking inhabited by the Burushaski speakers.
+The Upper Valley (referred to as the Gojal Valley) are the Wakhi and Burusho language speakers.
 Most of these humans are amiable and loving.

-If you haven’t visited Hunza valley, then you are missing onto a lot.
-It would be best if you visit this paradise on earth with your family.
+If you haven’t visited Hunza valley, then you are missing a lot.
+It would be best if you see this paradise on earth with your family.
 This is a must-visit and an excellent honeymoon spot for couples.